dugramen/godot-global-project/README.md

 ```
 ### Loading Resources
 > [!WARNING]
-> Extensions are loaded from a different directory than your current project.
-So you cannot use `res://` paths to load anything outside the project, you have to use absolute paths.
+> Extensions are loaded from a different directory than your running project.
+So you cannot use `res://` paths to load anything outside the running project, you have to use absolute paths.
 >
 > Even with the proper absolute path, you can still only load simple resources, like an image or stylebox. <br/>
 > Anythin with subresources / dependencies will fail to load, because those paths still use `res://`.
 So something like PackedScene will likely fail to load.
 >
-> This is what GDX is for.
+> This is what GDX, the script based UI framework, is for.

 > [!Note]
 > I've included a handy class, `Loader`, that has static variables pointing to useful absolute paths.
 Use this to load simple resources, like so: